These 3-Ingredient Banana Oat Pancakes are the easiest banana pancakes for a breakfast packed with plant-based proteins from the oats.

 - Milk of Choice – I like to use plant-based milk, particularly soy milk, as it’s high in protein and fortified with many vitamins.
 But feel free to use your favorite milk for this recipe.

-There are no other options for this pancake recipe.
+There are no other options for this pancake recipe than using a blender.

 You must use a high-speed blender or a NutriBullet.
 I found the NutriBullet better if you are making one batch, as in the recipe below.
 For larger jugs like Vitamix, I recommend doubling the recipe.